Free school meals

 Giving false information or failing to disclose a change in circumstances may lead to legal proceedings.

-What do I do to maintain my claim for free school meals?
+How to maintain your claim for free school meals

 Your claim for free school meals will be reviewed on a regular basis.
 We use an online free school meals eligibility checking system provided by the Department for Education to confirm your entitlement.

 Please note the online checking system only confirms or denies your eligibility to claim free school meals: it does not give us any other information.
 If we cannot confirm your entitlement through this process we will contact you to ask you to provide up-to-date evidence of the benefit you receive.